Degreatjoe/alx-backend-javascript/0x00-ES6_basic/README.md

-# 0x00.
+# Solutions to tasks on 0x00.
 ES6 Basics
-JavaScript
-ES6